rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 The level of security required for your Bitcoin custody depends on your threat model.
 A protocol benefits all levels of security, but at the higher levels involving multisig, it is essential to manage complexity and ensure reliability.

 - **Minimal Security**: A mobile app hot wallet (e.g., BlueWallet or Phoenix) may suffice for small amounts or users unconcerned about potential loss.
 A simple protocol can still help by documenting backup and recovery steps, reducing the risk of errors.
-- **Baseline Security**: Using a hardware wallet like a [Coldcard](https://coldcard.com/) or [SeedSigner](https://seedsigner.com/) with a single-signature setup and proper seed phrase backup provides robust protection.
+- **Baseline Security**: Using a hardware wallet like a [SeedSigner](https://seedsigner.com/) with a single-signature setup and proper seed phrase backup provides robust protection.
 A protocol ensures consistent key management and inheritance planning.
 - **Advanced Security**: Multisig setups, such as a 2-of-3 or 3-of-5 key arrangement, add redundancy and resilience.
 A protocol is critical here to coordinate multiple keys, streamline transaction signing, and guide non-technical users or heirs.
 - **Ridiculous Security**: For protection against sophisticated threats -- like hostile nation-states (such as North Korea or [Canada](https://bitcoinmagazine.com/culture/bitcoin-passes-canada-trucker-protest-test)) -- use a high-threshold multisig, geographically distributed keys, air-gapped devices, and self-hosted full nodes.
 - **Ludicrous Security**: For NSA-level threats and nuclear-launch-code levels of security.